Kalikoze/rebase-workshop/README.md

 And when it has gone past, I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain."

-RECOMMENDED MODULES
+RECOMMENDED USE
 -------------------
-- Eget nunc
-- Scelerisque viverra mauris
-- Vulputate enim
-- Nulla aliquet
-- Porttitor lacus
+- Repeat before interviews
+- Repeat before rebasing

 INSTALLATION
 ------------